EPFLRocketTeam/ert_website/hugo/content/projects/space-race/_index.md

 {{< highlights >}}

 # About
-As a follow-up to Project IO, Space Race is ERT's educational project to form those who want to go deeper in rocketry: it consists of an annual friendly competition within ERT, where the aim is to have teams of students new to the world of aerospace design, build and launch their own home-made rockets: In teams of 8, participants must build from scratch a L1 rocket which can carry a Cansat as payload and release it at apogee.
-Basic rocketry skills are introduced in workshops throughout the first semester.
-The teams are supervised by the more experienced members of the association to ensure a good knowledge transfer and a link with the other projects.
+As a follow-up to Project IO, Space Race is ERT's educational project to form those who want to go deeper in rocketry:

+The 2024-25 edition of the Space Race programme marked an exciting chapter in aerospace innovation within the ERT community.
+This year, 80 members participated, divided into ten teams.
+The challenge centered around building a Level 1 rocket compliant with Tripoli Amateur Launchers Association standards.
+Teams also had the option to deploy a CanSat at the apogee, while some chose to launch and safely recover a raw egg.
+The edition showcased a diverse range of designs and strategies.

+Throughout the programme, experienced members mentored the students, ensuring high standards in design and engineering and fostering valuable knowledge transfer to the next generation of aerospace innovators.

 # Gallery